 Enjoy an afternoon concert of classical and near-classical repertoire presented by young professional singers from the Academy of Vocal Arts in Philadelphia.
 The program will include selections from opera, lieder, classical Broadway and Operetta.
 The Academy of Vocal Arts is a world-class program for opera singers from around the world providing post-graduate training completely tuition-free.
 Many of the singers have gone on to sing in the most important opera houses and concert stages in the world, including the Metropolitan Opera.

-Under the direction of Helene Furlong, the Cabrini Chorus and Chorale will present a program of varied musical selections.
+Under the direction of Helene Furlong, the Chorus presents a program of varied holiday selections.

 Past Musical Performers